7CONonoka/Momoi-Bot/README.md

 # yarn
 yarn
 ```
-To use the bot, you need to create a .env file with following commands:
+To use the bot, you need to create a .env file with the following commands:
 ```
 # create .env file
 touch .env